curlpipe/ox/README.md

  - <kbd>End</kbd> - Go to the end of the current line

 #### Editing the file

 You can use the keys <kbd>Backspace</kbd> and <kbd>Return</kbd> / <kbd>Enter</kbd> as well as all the characters on your keyboard to edit files!

 #### Saving the file

 The simple keyboard shortcut of <kbd>Ctrl + S</kbd> can be used to save the current file.

 The simple keyboard shortcut of <kbd>Ctrl + W</kbd> can be used to "save as" the current file to a specific path.

 #### Closing Ox

 You can use the keybinding <kbd>Ctrl + Q</kbd> to exit Ox.

+#### Searching a file in Ox

+You can search both back and forth by activating the search feature through <kbd>Ctrl + F</kbd>, typing out what you wish to search and then using <kbd>→</kbd> To search forward or <kbd>←</kbd> to search backwards.

+If at any time you wish to exit the search feature and return to the location in the document that you were in before activating the search feature, you can press <kbd>esc</kbd> on your keyboard, otherwise you can press any other key to exit the search feature and start editing your document at the new location.

 ## Roadmap